 F. Medical Management - An important feature of the plan is the Medical Management program.
 The Medical Management program does not restrict you or your covered dependents from obtaining necessary medical care; nor does it interfere with emergency situations.
-It is intended to help you and your covered dependents become better, more informed consumers of health care and to assist you and your covered dependents in obtaining medically necessary care under the circumstances.
-Medical Management is not the practice of medicine or a substitute for the judgment of your physician.
+It is intended to help you and your covered dependents become better, more informed healthcare consumers and to assist you and your covered dependents in obtaining medically necessary care under the circumstances.
+Medical Management is not the practice of medicine or a substitute for the judgment of your doctor.
 If a particular course of treatment or medical service is not certified, it means that this plan will not consider that course of treatment as appropriate for maximum reimbursement or benefits under the plan.

-Note: Failure to obtain pre-certification from HealthLink for out-of-network providers will result in a reduction in benefits of a \$500 penalty per hospital confinement, course of treatment or therapy (services must still be deemed medically necessary and appropriate for payment).
+Please note: Failure to obtain pre-certification from HealthLink for out-of-network providers will result in a reduction in benefits of either a penalty or no coverage per hospital confinement or course of treatment or therapy.
+Services would still need to be medically necessary and appropriate for payment.

+Regardless of the provider chosen, the plan requires advance notice and pre-certification of all:

+- Planned inpatient hospital admissions;

+- High-tech imaging;

-- 1. Regardless of the provider chosen, the plan requires advance notice and pre-certification authorization of all planned inpatient hospital admissions, high-tech imaging and some additional outpatient services.
-If a contracted physician is supervising care for you or your covered dependent, in most instances he or she will call, on your behalf, our Medical Management department or AIM to request pre-certification.
-It is your responsibility to make sure that out-of-network providers follow this procedure; however, if you utilize a HealthLink contracted network provider, it would be his or her responsibility to make sure any certifications are handled by his or her office prior to the care being rendered.
-Remember, if you do not pre-certify care received from out-of-network providers, benefits may not apply to the charges. - 2.
-The Medical Management program includes: - a.
-Pre-certification of the medical necessity of non-emergency hospital admission before needed services are rendered; - b.
-Partial hospitalization and intensive outpatient services - c.
-Retrospective review of the medical necessity of the listed services provided on an emergency basis; - d.
-Concurrent hospital stay review for medical necessity; - e.
-Pre-certification of the medical necessity for certain outpatient/ambulatory services and selected ancillary services; and - f.
-Clinical appropriateness review of certain high-tech imaging services (radiology and cardiology). - g.
-A certification decision made within two business days of receipt of the medical necessity information.
+- Some additional outpatient services.

+If a contracted physician is supervising care for you or your covered dependent, in most instances, he or she will call our Medical Management department or AIM to request pre-certification on your behalf.
+It is your responsibility to make sure that out-of-network providers follow this procedure; however, if you utilize a Tier I (HMO) or Tier II (PPO) HealthLink contracted provider, it would be his or her responsibility to make sure any pre-certifications are handled by his or her office prior to the care being rendered.

+Remember, if you do not receive pre-certification for care received from out-of-network providers, benefits may not apply to the charges.

+The Medical Management program includes:

+- Pre-certification of medical necessity for non-emergency hospital admission before needed services are rendered; - Partial hospitalization and intensive outpatient services; - Retrospective review of the medical necessity of the listed services provided on an emergency basis; - Concurrent hospital stay review for medical necessity; - Pre-certification of medical necessity for certain outpatient/ambulatory services and selected ancillary services; and - Clinical appropriateness review of certain high-tech imaging services (radiology and cardiology). - A certification decision made within two business days of receipt of the medical necessity information.

 If a request for medical necessity review does not meet the criteria for certification, a physician reviewer will review the request and make a recommendation.
 If the care does not meet medical necessity criteria, a notice will be issued stating adverse medical necessity recommendation.
 It will explain internal guidelines, policies or clinical review criteria that were used to make the determination.
-Upon request, you may receive a free copy of this information and an explanation of the clinical rationale for the decision; and

-You have the right to appeal.
+Upon request, you may receive a free copy of this information and an explanation of the clinical rationale for the decision; and you have the right to appeal.
 See Section IX Complaints and Appeals for detailed information regarding the process.

-- 3. Please contact our Medical Management department or AIM for prior authorization or pre-certification. - G. Emergency Services Emergency services are covered no matter where you receive care.
-When you need medical care immediately, first try to contact your primary care physician and follow the physician's advice.
+Please contact our Medical Management department or AIM for prior authorization or precertification.

+G. Emergency Services - Emergency services are covered no matter where you receive care.
+When you need medical care immediately, first try to contact your primary care doctor and follow the physician's advice.
 If this is not possible and you have a medical emergency, immediately seek emergency services from the nearest hospital emergency room or urgent care center.
-Contact your physician the next business day to coordinate any follow-up care.
+Contact your doctor the next business day to coordinate any follow-up care.